BlogHow to manage Notion version control in 2026

 5. Move deprecated versions to an archive database to avoid clutter.

-For clients or auditors, export the Notion page to PDF and share via Papermark to keep control after it leaves your workspace.
+For clients or auditors, use Papermark's Notion integration to share pages directly without exporting to PDF.
+This keeps control after it leaves your workspace.

 Step-by-step guide for Papermark sharing

-2. Keep version history under one link; upload new exports when content changes.
+1. Keep version history under one link; the page automatically updates when Notion content changes.

 Papermark analytics